High Tech Gender Gap, Gender Inequality and Personality Differences

 Whereas conventional psychology talks about normal personality differences from the standpoint of one set of data that is normal or average, the theory of the 16 Personality Types suggests there are 16 versions of “normal” – one for each of the 16 personality type patterns.
 And beyond that, the theory or model also stipulates diversity within a given type group, i.e. while all INFP types may share some commonalities, an individual INFP may be unlike no other INFP.

 In 1996, the MBTI instrument publisher CPP, Inc. undertook a well-conducted normative study to create personality type distributions based on a number of demographic characteristics.
 Among them were gender.
 I think you will see this data (illustrated below) supports the assertion of both gender differences and gender similarities as well as the diversity within a given gender.

-The Distribution of MBTI Myers Briggs Personality Types
+The Distribution By Gender of MBTI Myers Briggs Personality Types

 In General Population